davoud1994/python/README.md

 #-work with string.
 1-Get a sting from user ,then print number of words , totall charcters and number of english words 2-Get a character from user, and it prints its unicod.
-3-check a number and is it a number or not?.
+3-check a number that is it a number or not?.